Kagwep/oware-cartesi/README.md

 # Project Setup and Running Guide

-This guide provides instructions for setting up and running the backend, relayer, frontend, and Nebula contract of the project locally.
+This guide provides instructions for setting up and running the backend, relayer, frontend, and Oware Rewards contract of the project locally.

 ## Table of Contents